microsoft/garnet/website/docs/commands/etag-commands.md

 One of the following:

 - **Array reply**: If the ETag does not match, an array of two items is returned.
 The first item is the updated ETag, and the second item is the value associated with the key.
+If called on a record without an ETag the first item in the array will be nil.
 - **Nil reply**: If the key does not exist.
 - **Simple string reply**: Returns a string indicating the value is unchanged if the provided ETag matches the current ETag.
-- **Error reply**: Returns an error if `GETIFNOTMATCH` is called on a key not set with `SETWITHETAG`.

 ---